mstable/metavaults/README.md

 There are 3 different types of Vault implementations:

 -   **Basic Vault:** This is the simplest building block for composable yielding Vaults.
 It follows the ERC-4626 standard.
-It can be used to either create a yield strategy or wrap an existing contract to allow for ERC-4626 compatability
+It can be used to either create a yield strategy or wrap an existing contract to allow for ERC-4626 compatibility
 -   **Multi Asset Vault:** This is a layer that can aggregate multiple yield sources into one.
 It can use any ERC-4626 compliant contracts, even if they are not using the same asset.
 This Vault is similar to the ERC-4626 standard but has slight modifications to handle multiple assets.
--   **Meta Vault:** This is the top layer that and is composed of either Basic Vaults, Multi Asset Vaults, other ERC-4626 compliant contracts, or any combination of them.
-This the Meta Vault is ERC-4626 compliant and therefore offers the users the easiest path to allocate their assets or for protocols to integrate.
+-   **Meta Vault:** This is the top layer and is composed of either Basic Vaults, Multi Asset Vaults, other ERC-4626 compliant contracts, or any combination of them.
+The Meta Vault is ERC-4626 compliant and therefore offers the users the easiest path to allocate their assets or for protocols to integrate.

 The Contracts follow a modular pattern.
 The Vaults can be enriched with additional functionality:

 -   **Allocation Vaults:** Vaults that can manage a multiple underlying Vaults via setting weights or batching.
--   **Cached Vaults:** Adds the capability to caches some of the underlying assets in the vault.
+-   **Cached Vaults:** Adds the capability to cache some of the underlying assets in the vault.
 Saves gas on small deposits/withdrawals to/from an underlying platform or vault.
 -   **Fee Vaults:** Adds the capability to charge a fee, ether performance or transactional.
 -   **Rewards:** Handling rewards donated to the Vault.